MaurizioFD/RecSys_Course_AT_PoliMi/README.md

-# RecSys Course 2018
+# RecSys Course @ Politecnico di Milano
-This is the official repository for the 2018 Recommender Systems course at Polimi.
+This is the official repository for the 2019 Recommender Systems course at Polimi.

 Developed by Maurizio Ferrari Dacrema, PhD candidate at Politecnico di Milano.
 See our [website](http://recsys.deib.polimi.it/) for more information on our research group and available thesis.
 For Installation instructions see the following section [Installation](#Installation).